 The excess generation that is produced is purchased by the FMPA, through the City of Leesburg.
 The rate is determined by FMPA.
 This rate is similar to a wholesale rate, and is lower than the retail rate you purchase power from the City of Leesburg.
-In 2018, that rate averaged $ 0.026 per kWh.
-The residential retail rate is $0.106 per kWh (includes the cost of BPCA) BPCA is the Bulk Power Cost Adjustment, or fuel charge.
+In 2022, that rate averaged $ 0.05 per kWh.
+The residential retail rate is $0.0923 per kWh (does not include the cost of BPCA) BPCA is the Bulk Power Cost Adjustment, or fuel charge.
 It is adjusted on a monthly basis by the City.

 Monthly averages of Solar Production and Savings:

 Average monthly kWh sold to the City: 480